aws-quickstart/cdk-eks-blueprints/docs/addons/gmaestro.md

 ## Security issue

-As the implementation uses getSecretValue(), the secret parameters will be displayed as plain text in the CloudFormation.
-These secrets are gMaestro’s secrets which don’t affect the user.
+1. The implementation requires access to the AWS Secrets Manager at build time to retrieve secret values.
+2. The secret values will be stored as plain text in the resulting CloudFormation stack, meaning that any user with access to view CloudFormation stack can gain access to these secrets.

+Note: These secrets are specific to gMaestro and don't affect customer account beyond the scope of the gMaestro add-on.

 This issue will be mitigated and updated in the following weeks.
 ## Support

 If you have questions about Gmaestro, catch us [on Slack](https://granulatecommunity.slack.com/archives/C03RK0HN2TU)!